danieltran-97/BattleshipSinglePlayer/README.md

 ```
 Please enter coordinates of where you would like to place your ship
 ```
-8. After entering your coordinates the board will render with you ship.
+8. After entering your coordinates the board will render with your ship.
 ```
 Player 1's current board:
    1 2 3 4 5 6 7 8 9 10